 In fact, in today’s over-saturated, hyper-competitive, every man (or woman) for him/herself, dog-eat-dog, take-no-prisoners-show-no-mercy-give-no-quarter labor market, you need every advantage you can get – and knowing someone on the “inside” is perhaps the best advantage you could possibly have.

-Whenever you compose a cover letter, you need to state how you heard about the position – and having heard about the position from someone on the inside (who in all likelihood can put in a good word for you) is the one single thing that could put you over the top.
+Whenever you compose a cover letter, you need to state how you heard about the job – and having heard about the job from someone on the inside (who in all likelihood can put in a good word for you) is the one single thing that could put you over the top.

 It’s no guarantee, of course; your inside contact may have no pull with management or human resources whatsoever.

 About “Using” People